Queens Park contains significant cultural heritage values not only

 - how we can all improve our waterways

-Nestled amongst the prominent fig trees, the building itself is a great example to residents of environmental design features.
-Passive solar design and energy efficient measures make the most of natural lighting.
-Insulation, large overhangs and wide verandas provide protection from the western sun, reducing the reliance on air conditioning.
+Nestled among the prominent fig trees, the building itself is a great example to residents of environmental design features.
+Passive solar design and energy efficient measures make the most of natural lighting Insulation, large overhangs and wide verandas provide protection from the western sun, reducing the reliance on air conditioning.
 The elevated structure allows for natural airflow and free water movement across the site.
 You can also check out the GreenWall, a vertical planting of ferns and native crows nests.

 |Queens Park Environmental Education Centre|